MeowOrange/matrix-archive/README.md

       * --room: Specify a room or just use --all-rooms
    * --no-media: This is left in the source code by original project.
 I didn't test that but I kept that in the code anyway.
    * --no-progress-bar: Disables progress bar while keeps basic log output.
+   * --no-logs: Disables log file output.
-      * When using docker, this augument can be added to environment variable ROOMSTR, for example:
+     * When using docker, these arguments can be added to environment variable ARGS, for example:

         ```
-         ROOMSTR=--all-rooms --no-progress-bar
+        ARGS=--no-progress-bar --no-logs
         ```
+6. Script has exit code:
+    * Exit code 0 for successful fetched all events.
+    * Exit code 1 for misc errors and exceptions.
+    * Exit code 3 for database errors.
+    * Exit code 4 for downloading errors.

 # Using Docker